alazarte/dotfiles/README.md

 ## usage

-`-d` is to set the path with the packages. `-t` is where to place them (where to create the links). `-n` is simulation mode, it only shows what's going to do, `-v` verbose...
+- `-d` is to set the path with the packages, in my case `stow/`
+- `-t` is where to place them (where to create the links), in my case `$HOME`
+- `-n` is simulation mode, it only shows what's going to do
+- `-v` verbose, to see which links is creating

+The command itself:

 ```
 stow -d stow/ -t $HOME -n $package_name -v